aaron-grau/curic/javascript/readings/es6-classes.md

 # Classes

 Review the reading on [object-oriented Javascript][oo-js].
 ES2015 provides an alternative syntax for creating object-constructor functions.
-ES2015 lets use create classes with a more intuitive and Ruby-like syntax.
+ES2015 lets us create classes with a more intuitive and Ruby-like syntax.
 Consider this example:

 [oo-js]: ./object-oriented-js.md